moji-2024/rna-seq-reanalysis/workflow/explanation/Explain_step4_libraryInfo_and_Qualimap Report.md

 <h2>Reads Genomic Origin (Graph & Table)</h2>

-- 1. Exonic reads (≈90% in your data)
+- 1. Exonic reads (≈90% in your data):
 These fall inside annotated exons — the protein-coding or mature transcript parts of genes.

-Typical RNA types here:
+- Typical RNA types here:

 mRNA (messenger RNA) → the main product of RNA-seq, spliced and coding.